 The RMA requires regional councils to manage the adverse effects of terrestrial and marine activities on marine biodiversity.
-The main ways in which councils implement this responsibility is by including rules in their regional coastal plans (e.g., to prohibit particular activities in areas with high biodiversity values) and by assessing impacts on marine biodiversity when considering applications for resource consents to carry out activities.
-Councils' policy statements and plans must give effect to the New Zealand Coastal Policy Statement (NZCPS) which is prepared by DOC under the RMA.51 The NZCPS requires councils to ensure that significant adverse effects on areas protected under other legislation (e.g., marine reserves) are avoided, and all other adverse effects on protected areas are avoided, remedied or mitigated.52 The intent is to provide integrated protection of marine biodiversity from the full range of marine and terrestrial threats.
+The main ways in which councils implement this responsibility is by including rules in their regional coastal plans and by assessing impacts on marine biodiversity when considering applications for resource consents to carry out activities.
+Councils' policy statements and plans must give effect to the New Zealand Coastal Policy Statement (NZCPS) which is prepared by DOC under the RMA.57 The NZCPS requires councils to ensure that significant adverse effects on areas protected under other legislation (e.g., marine reserves) are avoided, and all other adverse effects on protected areas are avoided, remedied or mitigated.58 The intent is to provide integrated protection of marine biodiversity from the full range of marine and terrestrial threats.

-Regulatory responsibility under the EEZ Act is shared between the Ministry for the Environment (MFE) and the Environmental Protection Authority (EPA).
-MFE is responsible for developing regulations which may be used, among other purposes, to identify and provide for areas of the EEZ or continental shelf that are important or vulnerable because of their particular biological and physical attributes.
-No regulations of this type have been established to date.
+Regulatory responsibility under the EEZ Act is shared between MFE and the Environmental Protection Authority (EPA).
+MFE is responsible for developing regulations which may be used, among other purposes, to identify and provide for areas of the EEZ or continental shelf that are important or vulnerable because of their particular biological and physical attributes.59 No regulations of this type have been established to date.
 The EPA makes decisions on marine consent applications to undertake particular activities in the EEZ (e.g., seabed mining or petroleum production).
-When assessing applications the EPA takes into account a range of statutory criteria including the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species.
-A
+When assessing applications the EPA takes into account a range of statutory criteria including the importance of protecting rare and vulnerable ecosystems and the habitats of threatened species.60